rgonzalez12/dbd-analytics/LOGGING.md

 ## Log Analysis

-Use tools like `jq` to parse and analyze logs:
+Use `jq` to parse and analyze logs:

 ```bash
 # Filter error logs